 The Drama League Awards

 The 2020 Drama League Awards were “re-envisioned” as the Gratitude Awards, acting instead as a fundraiser for members of the theatre community affected by the pandemic.
 Recipients were celebrated April 30 in an online broadcast, during which time nominees for the 86th annual Drama League Artistic Awards were revealed, including those up for the coveted Distinguished Performance Award.

 The Off-Broadway celebration was held online this year.
 Nominations were announced April 14 on Playbill, with recipients revealed May 3.
 Among the big winners were Octet and Heroes of the Fourth Turning, which took home Outstanding Musical and Outstanding play, respectively.

 The New York Drama Critics’ Circle Awards

-> Playwrights Horizons' productions of Heroes of the Fourth Turning and A Strange Loop were named winners April 16; they will be presented with their awards on the April 29 8 PM installment of Stars in the House, the daily live streaming web series from Seth Rudetsky and James Wesley benefiting The Actors Fund.
+Playwrights Horizons’ productions of Heroes of the Fourth Turning and A Strange Loop were named winners April 16; they were presented with their awards on the April 29 8 PM installment of Stars in the House, the daily live streaming web series from Seth Rudetsky and James Wesley benefiting The Actors Fund.

-> The Obie Awards
+The Obie Awards

 The 2020 ceremony had been delayed and will now take place virtually June 4.
 Cole Escola will host the YouTube event, featuring pre-recorded acceptance speeches, a performance from Merrily We Roll Along alums, and more.
 The American Theatre Wing (a co-presenter of the awards with The Village Voice) has established a relief fund for artists impacted by canceled productions, which will distribute grants of $500 to Off-Broadway and Off-Off-Broadway artists.